 General purpose filter elements are 30 or 40 Micron sized.
 For some applications, you might need a finer filtration, and opt for a 5 Micron element.
 Depending on your air quality, a 5 Micron particulate size element might clog too quickly.
 Use a general purpose filter upstream from the filter with the 5 Micron element, to increase the finer element filtering capacity.

 So too, when your air filtration requirements dictate a move into even finer air filter elements such as a coalescing filter type.
-You will definitely want to have a general purpose first, then a 5 Micron unit to further rid the air of particulates before the air stream reaches the coalescing filter element.
+You will definitely want to have a general purpose filter first, then a 5 Micron filter unit to further rid the air of particulates before the air stream reaches the extremely fine coalescing filter element.

-and...Here is where you can ask questions about compressed air filters.
+or...Here is where you can ask questions about compressed air filters if you have one.